 - Do not share cups, plates, forks, or other personal items with someone sick.

 - Ask children to cover their mouths with a tissue or sleeve every time they cough or sneeze.

 - Have everyone in the house wash their hands or use an alcohol-based hand sanitizer many times a day.

 To prevent strep infection:

-- Cover your mouth: Teach your children to cover their mouths when they cough or sneeze.
+- Cover your mouth: Teach your children to cover their mouths when coughing or sneezing.

-- Don’t Share Personal Items – Do n’t share glasses or eating utensils.
-Wash dishes in hot soapy water or in a dishwasher.
+- Do not Share Personal Items – Do not share glasses or eating utensils—Wash dishes in hot soapy water or a dishwasher.